microsoft/TypeScript-Handbook/pages/Classes.md

 console.log(greeter.greet());
 ```

-Here, when we say `let greeter: Greeter`, we're using `Greeter` as the type of instances of the class `Greeter`.
+Here, when we say `let greeter: Greeter`, we're using `greeter` as the type of instances of the class `Greeter`.
 This is almost second nature to programmers from other object-oriented languages.

 We're also creating another value that we call the *constructor function*.